A topic from the subject of Literature Review in Chemistry.

 Part 1: Surface Adsorption

-1. Prepare three glass slides by cleaning them with water and acetone.
+1. Clean three glass slides thoroughly with distilled water and acetone.
+Allow to air dry completely.

-2. Add a drop of water to each slide.
+2. Add a single drop of distilled water to the center of each clean slide.

-3. Place a different material (activated carbon, alumina, or titania) on each slide.
+3. Carefully place a small amount of a different material (activated carbon, alumina, or titania) onto the water droplet on each slide.

 Part 2: Surface Catalysis

-1. Grind the metal oxides (alumina or titania) into fine powders.
+1. Grind the metal oxides (alumina or titania) into fine powders using a mortar and pestle.

-2. Spread the powdered metal oxide on a glass slide.
+2. Spread a thin, even layer of the powdered metal oxide on a clean glass slide.

 Significance: